 In honor of Valentine's Day, we're highlighting our interview with Dr. Hans Rocha IJzerman about the impact that temperature can have on our interpersonal relationships.
 Hans just released his book, Heartwarming: How Our Inner Thermostat Made Us Human, that explores the topics covered in this piece even more, and we encourage you to check it out!

 Hans Rocha IJzerman is an Associate Professor at Université Grenoble Alpes.
 He holds a PhD in Psychology and has done groundbreaking work in the world of social thermoregulation — the study of how temperature interacts with our social relationships.
-We spoke to him over video call about his work and what he thinks about the potential of our new Embrace feature.
+We spoke to him over video call about his work and what he thinks about the potential of temperature to create social connections.

 Tell me a little bit about who you are, your background and your work.